oskar404/.bashrc.d/README.md

 Installation
 ------------

 Prerequisites are packages like git and bash-completion.
-In Ubunutu you can always install a meta-package build-essential.
+In Ubuntu you can always install a meta-package build-essential.
 To install minimal requirements:

     $ sudo apt install git bash-completion